December 5th, 2016

 SQL Prompt encloses the selected code within comments:

 This code now won't be formatted when you run Format SQL.

-SQL Prompt can now inline stored procedures and scalar functions in a query window (UserVoice).
+SQL Prompt can now inline stored procedures and scalar functions in EXEC statements within the query window (UserVoice).

 To do this, right-click on an EXECUTE statement in a script and click Inline EXEC:

 You can also inline EXEC sp_executesql (UserVoice).
 This replaces the dynamic SQL with static SQL.

 You can now choose to show execution warnings for:

 - statements with an INNER JOIN (UserVoice)